Dexcom CGM: Dexcom

 The Dexcom G5 was the first Dexcom continuous glucose monitor to be compatible with a mobile application.
-The accompanying app, named “Dexcom G5,” allowed users to view their blood glucose readings on a smartphone and, with an intermediary iPhone, on an Apple Watch.
+The accompanying app, named "Dexcom G5," allowed users to view their blood glucose readings on a smartphone and, with an intermediary iPhone, on an Apple Watch.
 The app remained available until the discontinuation of the Dexcom G5, at which point it was removed from app stores.

-The Dexcom G6 continued this functionality with its own dedicated application, “Dexcom G6,” which provided real-time glucose readings and data-sharing capabilities.
+The Dexcom G6 continued this functionality with its own dedicated application, "Dexcom G6," which provided real-time glucose readings and data-sharing capabilities.

-Upon the release of the Dexcom G7, a new application, “Dexcom G7,” was introduced to support the updated system.
+Upon the release of the Dexcom G7, a new application, "Dexcom G7," was introduced to support the updated system.
 The Dexcom G7 app is also available as the first system that connects directly to a smart watch.

-The Stelo by Dexcom also has an app which is very similar to that of the G7, but has slightly different options.
+The Stelo by Dexcom also has an app which is similar to that of the G7, but has slightly different options.

 Follow

-The Dexcom Follow app is a mobile application that enables up to ten individuals to remotely monitor a user's blood glucose levels through a feature known as “Share.”
+The Dexcom Follow app is a mobile application that enables up to ten individuals to remotely monitor a user's blood glucose levels through a feature known as "Share."
 This app was released alongside the Dexcom G5 in 2015.
 The Dexcom Follow app is compatible with the Dexcom G6 and G7 systems.